 Effective January 1, 2023, the CCA went into effect in the State of Washington, requiring us to secure carbon allowances to cover our carbon emissions over a certain amount each year.
 Costs associated with the CCA are being deferred and are included in Washington natural gas customer rates starting in April 2024.
-The resulting aggregate increase to customer bills was approximately 3.7 percent, and impacts customers differently based on revenue class, income level, and meter connection date.
-See "Environmental Issues and Contingencies" within our Form 10-K for 2023 for further discussion of the CCA and expected impacts on our financial results.
+The resulting aggregate increase to customer bills was approximately 3.7 percent over a one year period, and impacts customers differently based on revenue class, income level, and meter connection date.
+We have proposed an additional customer bill increase to recover costs associated with the CCA of 9.1 percent to become effective in November 2024, subject to WUTC approval.